 Other styles can also be found, which, in addition to the above ingredients, include mint and small pieces of plantain.
 In addition, in this state there is another type of moronga, originally from the municipality of Macuspana, where it is customary to incorporate cooked rice, receiving the name of morcilla con arroz (blood sausage with rice).
 Finally, in Yucatan, for its preparation, pork blood is mixed with some chopped ingredients (brains, tomato, and chives).

 In Mexico, this product can receive different names, which gives it cultural identity, so it is known in some regions as morcilla de puerco (Chihuahua), rellena or filling (in the center of the country), de sangre de res (Oaxaca), zoricua (Michoacán), while in the south and southeast of the country it is known as morcilla or mormollo.

 In other parts of the world, this type of product is also consumed, taking different names: Boudin Noir in France, Blutwurst in Germany and Austria, Kaszanka in Poland, and Mustamakkara in Finland.
-Other countries on the European continent where the black pudding is traditionally consumed are Italy, Hungary, Bulgaria, Ireland, and the United Kingdom.
+Other countries on the European continent where the k pudding is traditionally consumed are Italy, Hungary, Bulgaria, Ireland, and the United Kingdom.